 This post will help you learn how to fix blurry pictures online, or fix them on your own computer.
 Wouldn't it be great if you could avoid blurry pictures to start with?
 Good news.
 You'll also learn the 3 simple steps you can take to avoid blurry pictures to begin with.
 Let's look at the two main causes of blurry photos first and then work on repairing the blur afterwards.
 If this page is helpful to you, please share it.

-Motion blur may be blur caused by movement of the subject or by movement of the camera lens or, by what's even more complicated, a combination of movement of both.
-There are a few situations where you may actually want to have a blurry background to create a sense of speed or blur the background on purpose to bring attention to your subject.
+Motion blur may be blur caused by movement of the subject or by movement of the camera lens or, by what's even more complicated, a combination movement by both.
+There are a few situations where you may actually want to have a blurry background to create a sense of speed, or blur the background on purpose to bring attention to your subject.

 Of course the best way to fix blurry photos is to prevent blurriness from happening in the first place.
-That's the goal to achieve and here is an article to read more on that: Blurry Pictures.
-Here are the simplest and most effective ways to avoid blurry images.
+That's the goal to achieve.
+Here are the simplest and most effective ways to avoid blurry images caused by motion.

 Here's a great example of a creative way to use focus blur.
 Check out this engagement photo.

-This technique can make your photos stand out from the crowd.
+This technique to purposely blur the background can make your photos stand out from the crowd.
 Here's the post showing examples of intentionally blurring part of the background with a narrow depth of field.

 Focus Magic is software that tackles both kinds of blur.

 In particular its strength seems to be when fixing blur from slight camera movement.
 Focus Magic can be used as a plug-in in Photoshop as well as with other image editing programs.

 You only have to buy the software once.
 Acclaim software, the company that makes Focus Magic lets you upgrade each time they improve the software.
 If you get a new computer, you just ask them for the new registration code.
 The first version was released back in December of 2000.
 It wasn't very good software at that point.
 Since that time, Acclaim Software has